nicksquires/savage-companion/README.md

   - Auth + theming + real-time foundations

 ## 📜 License
+This project is currently closed-source and all rights are reserved.
+The code is available publicly solely for portfolio and demonstration purposes.
+Please reach out if you have any questions regarding the implementation!

 Fan License Note: This is a free, non-commercial unofficial Savage Worlds companion.
 It references the Savage Worlds rules system but does not reproduce any copyrighted material from the rulebook (no copy-paste of official text).
 See Pinnacle Entertainment Group’s Fan License for full details: https://peginc.com/licensing/